openwisp/openwisp-network-topology/README.rst

 | **default**: |   ``None``    |
 +--------------+---------------+

-If you have a seperate instanse of openwisp-network-topology on a different domain, you can use this option to change the base of the url, this will enable you to point all the API urls to your openwisp-network-topology API server's domain,
+If you have a seperate instance of openwisp-network-topology on a different domain, you can use this option to change the base of the url, this will enable you to point all the API urls to your openwisp-network-topology API server's domain,